-Party on at these big-name events and lesser-known Louisiana festivals.
-They’re definitely diverse, but all have one thing in common: You won’t find any other fests like these, anywhere!
+These are the Louisiana festivals that are so unique, you won't want to miss them.
+These events are quirky and guaranteed fun whether it's a well-known event or a lesser-known Louisiana festival.
+They’re definitely diverse, but all have one thing in common: You won’t find many other festivals like these, anywhere!

-For more than 25 years, this free festival in Lafayette has been celebrating south Louisiana's French cultural heritage.
+For more than 25 years, Festival International de Louisiane has been celebrating south Louisiana's French cultural heritage.
 Native musicians as well as performing artists from Europe, Africa, Canada and the Caribbean play on the festival's six stages — more than 18 different world nations are represented at the festival!
-And more than 300,000 festival goers will gather in Lafayette for the Festival International de Louisiane.
-Recent performers included Robert Randolph & the Family Band, Seun Kuti & Egypt 80, Busted Root and Gary Clark Jr. just to name a few.
+And more than 300,000 festival-goers will gather in Lafayette for the Festival International de Louisiane.

-Formerly known as the Contraband Days Festival, this springtime fest honors Louisiana’s “patron” pirate (and hero of the War of 1812’s Battle of New Orleans), Jean Lafitte.
+Formerly known as the Contraband Days Festival, the Louisiana Pirate Festival honors Louisiana’s “patron” pirate (and hero of the War of 1812’s Battle of New Orleans), Jean Lafitte.
 Fireworks, carnival rides, games and live entertainment are all part of the pirate-themed fun of this family-friendly event at the Lake Charles Civic Center.
 Yes, pirate attire and jokes are encouraged.

 The Louisiana Shrimp & Petroleum Festival is held every Labor Day weekend.
 The shrimping and oil industries are admittedly strange bedfellows for a festival, but this event celebrates the livelihood of these two vital south Louisiana industries.
 A great cultural microcosm of Louisiana, the festival is everything great about the state – food, music, children’s activities, historic events and more.